Bak3rLi/www.linguyen.com/index.md

 Before Cambridge, I completed a Master of General and Applied Linguistics (Advanced) at ANU on the variation of kin terms as personal pronouns in Vietnamese-English mixed speech, and also a Bachelor of Arts (Honours I, Communication) on the use of metaphors in Australian news media reporting of maritime asylum seekers, at the University of Canberra.

 I am also particularly interested in projects to do with migrant language repertoire and English training for refugees and asylum seekers.

+# Projects

+In collaboration with Dr. Christopher Bryant at the Cambridge Computer Lab, I developed a toolkit to semi-automate language marking, POS tagging and translations for intra-sentential code-switched data.
+This work has recently been awarded a grant by the Cambridge Language Sciences Incubator Fund to further develop and extend its applicability to other language pairs.
+The project will be co-led by Dr. Theresa Biberauer, Dr. Christopher Bryant, and Sana Kidwai, and the ultimate goal is to create a standardised code-switching corpus of multiple language pairs, where researchers can freely access a large amount of comparable, consistently transcribed and coded data for future research.

-I am initiating a research program to systematically investigate specific refuguee- and migrant- learners' needs, thereby better develop teaching and learning materials that can specifically cater for them.
+I am initiating a research program to systematically investigate refuguee- and migrant- learners' needs, thereby developing better teaching and learning materials that can specifically cater for this minority group of speakers.